Here's what we look for in a query!

-5. Any connection your history focus has to the present day (perhaps through an anniversary or modern-day discovery)
+5. Any connection your historical focus has to the present day (perhaps through an anniversary or modern-day discovery)

 Queries usually take up to three months to receive a response.
 Please keep that lead time in mind, particularly when wanting to pitch a timely article.

-If you have not heard back from us, please send a follow-up e-mail one month after the work has been submitted; please include a copy of the work in question and the date you submitted it.
-If you still have not heard a response, please contact the Editor via phone (888-687-1881) or via mail.
-The Internet does wonders, but e-mails do get lost in transit or deleted as "junk" mail by our Internet provider from time to time; snail mail can also get lost, should the address not be recorded correctly.
+If you have not heard back from us, please send a follow-up e-mail one month after the work has been submitted; please include a copy of the work in question and the date you submitted it via mail.
+If you still have not heard a response, please contact the Editor via phone (888-687-1881).
+The Internet does wonders, but e-mails do get lost in transit or deleted as "junk" mail by our Internet provider from time to time; snail mail can also get lost, should our mailing address not be recorded correctly.

 If you do phone, please be sure to leave a brief message, stating your name, phone # (please repeat twice), the name of the query you are concerned about and the date you submitted it.